 Dimensional modeling allows for modular and reusable designs when creating presentation layers for data consumption.

-In a dimensional data modeling approach, teams will deconstruct a request for a revenue report into identification of all the business processes that generate revenue.
-A model can then be created that shows each process, the level of detail available independent of each other, and the dimensions that connect each process.
+In a dimensional data modeling approach, teams will deconstruct a request for a revenue report into the identification of all the business processes that generate revenue.
+A model can then be created that shows each process, the level of detail available, independent of each other, and the dimensions that connect each process.
 With this increased understanding of requirements, development teams can then incrementally work on each individual business process and dimension as standalone artifacts that are modular and more resilient to changing demands for information.

 Dimensional modeling does not prevent that same team from implementing a flattened model to make consumption easier for business users in the last mile of a technical physical solution design.
 It ensures that the individual components are kept separate until the right time to establish the principle of modular design.